Dimension of unicycle posets: Unicycle posets

 Since a unicycle poset is a cycle poset with tree posets grafted to any of its vertices, it follows:

 \begin{proposition} Let $\P$ be a unicycle poset.
 There exist $n\geq 1$ and $\TT(\CC_n)$ such that the grafting of $\TT$ on $\CC_n$ is isomorphic to $\P$. \end{proposition}

 For $\P$ a unicycle poset, the cycle poset $\CC_n$ from which $\P$ is constructed is called its \emph{underlying cycle poset}.
-For example see \cref{fig:unicycleC1} for a unicycle poset whose underlying cycle poset is the cycle poset in \cref{fig:cycleC1}.
-See \cref{fig:generalunicycle} for an example of a unicycle poset whose underlying cycle poset is $\CC_n$ with $n\geq 2$.
-Using \cref{prop:unicycleCrowns}, a unicycle poset $\P$ can be describe using a pair $(\CC_n,\TT(\CC_n))$.
+For example see Figure \ref{fig:unicycleC1} for a unicycle poset whose underlying cycle poset is the cycle poset in Figure \ref{fig:cycleC1}.
+See Figure \ref{fig:generalunicycle} for an example of a unicycle poset whose underlying cycle poset is $\CC_n$ with $n\geq 2$.
+Using Proposition \ref{prop:unicycleCrowns}, a unicycle poset $\P$ can be describe using a pair $(\CC_n,\TT(\CC_n))$.

+The graftings of trees on extremal elements of $\CC_n$ have a different impact on linear extensions compared to graftings on non-extremal elements.
+Thus, we treat them in two different manners.
+The extremal graftings (on crown posets) are treated in \cref{sectionTreesonVertices} and the other ones in \cref{sectionTreesonCovers}.
+We wrap everything together in \cref{sectionFinale}.